Texas church shooting: Trump, politicians react

 Texas Gov. Greg Abbott wrote on Twitter: "Our prayers are with all who were harmed by this evil act.
 Our thanks to law enforcement for their response."

-House Speaker Paul Ryan (R, Wisc.) tweeted that reports out of Texas are "devastating."
+House Speaker Paul Ryan tweeted that reports out of Texas are "devastating."

 U.S. Ambassador to the United Nations Nikki Haley tweeted as well.